 How to Plate So the Chicken Stays Crisp

 When serving batter-fried foods with gravies, it is best to put the gravy on the plate first and then set the fried food on top.
 This helps keep the coating crunchy.

 You can pass the remaining gravy at the table in case anyone wants to add more.
 (And they will.
 Or at least I will.)

-Rather than pounding out chicken breasts, buy a pack of chicken tenders and pound them out just a bit.
+Rather than pounding out breasts, buy a pack of chicken tenders and pound them out just a bit.

 You’ll cut your frying time by about 4 minutes, and on a busy weeknight, every minute counts!

 I hope you enjoy this taste of my childhood.
 Enjoy!

 More Favorite Chicken Recipes

 Digging the idea of the fried cutlets?
 Try these easy and comforting chicken recipes on for size!

 - Southern Chicken and Dumplings (Slick or Flat Dumplings)